Mental and physical health and coronavirus

 Diet and nutrition

-We have worked with cystic fibrosis (CF) dietitians to produce some information for people with CF and their families on cooking and shopping while shielding.
+We have worked with cystic fibrosis dietitians to produce some information for people with CF and their families on cooking and shopping while shielding.
+This guide can be helpful if you have tested positive and need to self-isolate too.
 It includes tips on useful foods to have on hand, foods that last for a long time, how to make sure you eat enough food, keeping down costs and meal planning.

 Our friendly Helpline team are here if you need us - whether you're looking for information, support, or just someone to talk to.

 Here you can find information about COVID-19 vaccination for children and adults with cystic fibrosis and for parents/carers.

 This page contains information about the latest treatments for COVID-19 that some people with cystic fibrosis may be eligible for if they test positive for COVID-19 on a PCR test.